andrew-j-leon/led-strip-audio-visualizer/README.md

 ## Step 8: Run the Python Scripts and set the Correct Serial Settings

 You should now be able to run **python/main.py** to start the program.

-Do so now.
-You should see a GUI appear.

-Click the **Settings button** and make sure you set the following values correctly:

-1. `Port:` Set this to the USB port your Arduino is connected to (on Windows, this may be COM3; on Ubuntu, it may be /dev/ttyACM0).
-The correct port number should be shown in the Arduino IDE.

-2. `Baudrate:` Set this to 1000000.

-> **Note:** If you want to use a different baudrate, you can edit the **arduino/main/main.ino** sketch's `SERIAL_BAUD_RATE` global variable.
-If you do so, don't forget to re-upload the sketch!

-Save your settings.

-Close the settings page.

-Back on the main page, select "Serial LED Strip" for the `LED Strip Type`.

-Click Play.
-The program will now listen in on your computer's default input device and update the LED strip accordingly.
+See the --help documentation for instructions on how to use the program.

 > **Tip:** On **Windows** machines, you can follow [this tutorial](https://www.howtogeek.com/364369/how-to-record-your-pcs-audio-with-vb-cable/) to redirect your speaker's audio to your default input device.
 On **Linux**, you can use [this tutorial](https://www.kirsle.net/redirect-audio-out-to-mic-in-linux) to do something similar.
-You can now play music on your computer and the LEDs will light up in response!